elevien/math50/index.md

 <ul>
 <li> 0 - no work was done, or barely any effort was made. </li>
 <li> 1 - You put down partial work, but didn't put much effort in and didn't reach out if you needed help.   </li>
 <li> 2 - You put in effort, but didn't get the problem exactly correct.
-You reached out if you needed help, but didn't engage in discussions on slack or in class.      </li>
+You reached out at least once if you needed help.      </li>
 <li> 3 - You got the problem correct, or made a very significant effort, including attending office hours and asking questions on slack if needed. </li>
 </ul>

-On average, I'll expect about 30 minutes of work per exercise.
 The # of points you get for each self-evaluations are simply the score you've given yourself plus an additional point for providing an explanation of what you did wrong.
 The graders will simply review your self-evaluations.